 The CXTrain Class has a member called Location of type int, and a member called Departing.
 Name of type CString; what this constraint means is that this State is evaluated to True when:

-- an instance of the CXTrain Class exists and - its member variable Location has the value 0 and
+- an instance of the CXTrain Class exists and - its member variable Location has the value 0 and - the member variable Departing.
+Name has the value Parliament

 Operators in Constraints